In this chapter:

 You can also find comparisons of free VPN services in the search results, but in reality, the products compared are usually the same paid services that can be found on the commercial comparison sites mentioned above.
 Big VPN providers market their products as being free, but in reality you end up paying for the product and the service only offers a money back guarantee.
 Many VPN products cannot be tried out free of charge.

 F‑Secure FREEDOME VPN is a reliable Finnish VPN service.
 FREEDOME VPN protects your privacy online and hides your traffic from prying eyes.
-With FREEDOME VPN, you can securely access public Wi‑Fi networks and enjoy your favorite content despite geographical restrictions.
+With FREEDOME VPN, you can securely access public Wi‑Fi networks.

 FREEDOME VPN includes more security features than most other VPN products.
 Browsing protection blocks the opening of harmful websites.
 The Tracker Mapper feature lets you see who is trying to track your activity online.